pagopa/terraform-azurerm-v4/.github/PULL_REQUEST_TEMPLATE.md

 <!--- Write this PR as you were contributing to a public OSS project, where nobody knows you and you have to earn their trust. -->
 <!--- This will improve our projects in the long run!
 Thanks. -->

+### ⚠️ Attention

+The module you changed is also referenced in the IDH folder?

+- [ ] Yes
+- [ ] No

+If so, please make sure to update the IDH module as well.

+- [ ] I have updated the IDH module

 ### List of changes

 <!--- Describe your changes in detail -->